RikkiJJames/Introduction-to-CPP/README.md

 |vect.front()| Returns first element in the vector|
 |vect.back()| Returns last element in the vector|

+For an example on how to access vector elements click [here](Arrays-&-Vectors/Accessing_Vector_Elements)

 #### Modifying Vectors

 | Function | Output |